 However, there are other factors to consider when finding and selecting a potential institution.
 Is it diverse and inclusive?
 Is the institution safe (based on the crime rate and response rate)?
+What is the culture on campus like?
 Then, you can delve deeper into college or university, using those factors to determine whether or not the institution might be a good fit.
 These additional factors could potentially help you eliminate schools from your list—that one school that was in your top three may even drop to the bottom of your list.

 Location, affordability, cost-effectiveness remain as top factors.
 For some students, it is imperative that they attend an institution that is as far away from their home state as possible.
 If that applies to you, the location will rank as a number one deciding factor.
 Below is a list of factors you may want to consider before applying;

-Dorms and Campus Aesthetics: How is the food on campus?
+- Dorms and Campus Aesthetics: What is housing like on campus?
+How is the food on campus?